MeirManevich/IT-1025/Lab2/readme.md

 * This vivid shade of purple should be used in moderation when building web sites.
 Setting this as the primary color of your text on a white background might make it very difficult to read anything.
 You have to think about how much of it you use, the colors that complement and contrast with it, where you implement it.
 ***
 # Conclusion #
-* (placeholder text) This lab has been a new and enjoyable experience.
-I have started to familiarize myself with the GitHub workflow, markdown language is enjoyable and easy to use, and learning about the history and rapid ascent of information systems was enriching.
-I look forward to everything else we will learn in this course!
+This lab was an eye-opener.
+I loved learning about the physical components that computers are made up of.
+I found it a bit surprising how logical it all seems once the intricate parts are looked at individually.
+I found it satisfying to finally learn what bits and bytes are and how the binary system makes any sense.
+I am looking forward to the next section where we will start learning about software!